usnistgov/oscal-xproc3/README.md

 ### Organization

 The `lib` folder contents are excluded from git, and used to save third-party libraries.
-The `lib` library is populated by the installation script and should ordinarily be hands off.
+The `lib` library is populated by the installation script.
+It can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - follow the [readme](./lib/readme.md).

 Each project is kept in its own folder, next to the `lib` folder.
 In that folder, the project will have its own README.md.
 While projects may rely on the shared libraries, each one is considered to be discrete and independent from others unless otherwise noted.

+Also, a `testing` directory contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
+As this is still in development, it can be expected to change and grow.

 ## Software maturity